berenddeboer/cdk-lambda-env-var/README.md

 2. **On Delete**: Fetches the current environment variables, removes only the variables set by this construct, and updates the Lambda configuration

 This ensures that:

 - Existing environment variables are preserved (merge behavior)
 - Stack updates properly update the environment variables
 - Stack deletion only removes the variables added by this construct

+## Important Behavior Note

+When you modify **any** property of the Lambda function in CDK (environment, code, memory, timeout, etc.) and deploy, CloudFormation updates the Lambda **before** this construct's custom resource runs.
+This means:

+1. CloudFormation replaces the Lambda's entire environment with what's defined in CDK
+2. Any variables set by `SetLambdaEnvironmentVariables` are temporarily removed
+3. The custom resource then runs and re-adds the variables

+**The variables set by this construct will be temporarily unavailable** between steps 1 and 3.
+If your Lambda is invoked during this window, it will not have access to these environment variables.

+This construct automatically detects changes to the target Lambda's configuration and triggers an update to re-apply its environment variables.
+However, the temporary unavailability window is unavoidable due to how CloudFormation processes updates.

+For most deployments this window is very short (seconds), but if you have critical environment variables that must always be present, consider:

+- Using a maintenance window for deployments
+- Implementing graceful degradation in your Lambda code for missing environment variables

 ## API Reference